alec-hs/coder-cloudflare-setup/README.md

 1. Setup an A record pointing to you VM's public IP in Cloudflare
 2. SSH onto the VM
-3. Switch to root user
+3. Switch to root user and run the script (either sudo or login as root)
-4. Run the script to install

     ```bash
     bash <(curl -fsSL https://raw.githubusercontent.com/alec-hs/coder-hetzner-setup/main/setup.sh)
     ```

-5. Access your Coder instance at your domain
+4. Access your Coder instance at your domain